2008–09 Manchester United F.C. season: FA Cup

 The Fourth Round was played at Old Trafford on 24 January 2009.
-Due to United's defensive injury crisis, Alex Ferguson had to call young defenders Fábio, Richard Eckersley and James Chester into the first team squad for the match, with Fábio starting at left back.
+Due to United's defensive injury crisis, Alex Ferguson had to call young defenders Fabio, Richard Eckersley and James Chester into the first team squad for the match, with Fabio starting at left back.
 The ramshackle nature of the United defence showed as Tottenham took an early lead through a glancing header from Roman Pavlyuchenko.
 However, United soon took the initiative back as Carlos Tevez rattled the bar before forcing Spurs 'keeper Ben Alnwick into a reflex save, while Danny Welbeck was only denied by a last-ditch block from Chris Gunter after dancing past three defenders.
 The score was turned on its head shortly after the half-hour mark, when the home side hit a two-goal salvo in as many minutes.
 In the 35th minute, Michael Carrick pulled the ball back to Paul Scholes on the edge of the box from a corner, and the midfielder's shot was deflected off Tom Huddlestone past a flat-footed Ben Alnwick.
 Then, a minute later, Carrick was the provider for United's second goal as he played Berbatov through the middle and the Bulgarian fired past Alnwick from the edge of the area.
-Early in the second half, United lost Fábio to injury and he was replaced by fellow debutant Richard Eckersley.
+Early in the second half, United lost Fabio to injury and he was replaced by fellow debutant Richard Eckersley.
 United continued to apply pressure to the Spurs defence, but there were no further goals and the Red Devils advanced to the Fifth Round of the competition.